open-telemetry/opamp-spec/README.md

 Server's initiative if the Server wants to push a package to the Agent.

 The [AgentPackageAvailable](#agentpackageavailable-message) message describes a package that is available on the Server for this Agent.
-The message lists the files that are part of the package and provides the URL from which the file can be downloaded using an HTTP GET request.
-The URLs point to addon files on a Download Server (which may be on the same host as the OpAMP Server or a different host).
+The message points to the file that is contains the package and provides the URL from which the file can be downloaded using an HTTP GET request.
+The URLs point to a file on a Download Server (which may be on the same host as the OpAMP Server or a different host).

 <h3 id="downloading-agent-package">Downloading Agent Package</h3>

-After receiving the [AgentPackageAvailable](#agentpackageavailable-message) message the Agent SHOULD follow the download procedure that is similar to [Addon download procedure](#downloading-addons) and download the package files as necessary, using the hashes to avoid unnecessary downloads.
+After receiving the [AgentPackageAvailable](#agentpackageavailable-message) message the Agent SHOULD follow the download procedure that is similar to [Addon download procedure](#downloading-addons) and download the package file as necessary, using the hashes to avoid unnecessary downloads.

-The Agent MAY send status reports as it downloads each individual file.
+The Agent MAY send status reports as it downloads the file.
 The Agent SHOULD send a status report when the downloading of the package is finished and the package is installed (or failed to install).
-The execution sequence is the following:
+The execution sequence is the
+following:

 ```